Kanban Maturity Model

-There is no prerequisite for taking this course, however in order to receive the Kanban Coaching Professional (KCP) credential, students must have completed the Kanban Management Professional (KMP) training and this Kanban Maturity Model training.
+There is no prerequisite for taking this course, however in order to receive the Kanban Coaching Professional (KCP) credential, students must have completed the Kanban Management Professional (KMP) training, this Kanban Maturity Model training, and the Kanban Coaching Practices course.
 Course participants are encouraged to have read the book Kanban Maturity Model by David J. Anderson and Teodora Bozheva.

 Are you looking for an internationally recognized credential in the Kanban Method?
 This course plus the Kanban Coaching Practices satisfies the educational requirements toward the Kanban Coaching Professional (KCP) credential.